-In its most basic form, IoT or “Internet of Things” refers to the network of devices, home appliances, and any items embedded with sensors, software, and connectivity, which allows these objects to connect and exchange data.
+In its most basic form, IoT, or “Internet of Things,” refers to the network of devices, home appliances, and any items embedded with sensors, software, and connectivity that allow these objects to connect and exchange data.
 However, the goal behind IoT was never so basic.

 With IoT, most brands, irrespective of industry, are trying to enable devices to communicate and interact with each other and humans to improve efficiency, convenience, and quality of life.

 Some of the potential benefits of IoT include automation of various tasks, such as monitoring inventory levels, controlling temperature, and more.